HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 - All other pediatric cases (HOSPBRTH = 0).

 In-hospital births (HOSPBRTH = 1) are identified by any principal or secondary diagnosis code in the range of V3000 to V3901 with the last two digits of "00" or "01" and the patient is not transferred from another acute care hospital or healthcare facility.
-Uncomplicated births (UNCBRTH = 1) have a Diagnosis Related Group (DRG) equal to 391 indicating "Normal Newborn."
+Uncomplicated births (UNCBRTH = 1) have a Diagnosis Related Group (DRG) indicating "Normal Newborn" (391 prior to 2009, or 796 beginning in 2009).

 Unlike the HCUP Nationwide Inpatient Sample (NIS), the KID does not involve a two-stage sampling procedure.
 Instead, the KID includes a sample of pediatric discharges from all hospitals in the sampling frame – the State Inpatient Databases (SID) that agreed to participate in the KID).
 For sampling, pediatric discharges are stratified by uncomplicated in-hospital birth, complicated in-hospital birth, and all other pediatric cases.
 To further ensure an accurate representation of each hospital's pediatric case-mix, the discharges are sorted by State, hospital, DRG, and a random number within each DRG.
-Systematic random sampling is used to select 10% of uncomplicated in-hospital births and 80% of complicated in-hospital births and other pediatric cases from each frame hospital.
+Systematic random sampling is used to select 10% of "normal newborns" born in the hospital and 80% of other pediatric cases from each frame hospital.

 To obtain national estimates, discharge weights are developed using the AHA universe as the standard.
 For the weights, hospitals are post-stratified on six characteristics contained in the AHA hospital files.
 These were the same characteristics used to define the NIS sampling strata (ownership/control, bedsize, teaching status, rural/urban location, and U.S. region), with the addition of a stratum for freestanding children’s hospitals.
 To create weights, if there were fewer than two frame hospitals, 30 uncomplicated births, 30 complicated births, and 30 non-birth pediatric discharges sampled in a stratum, that stratum is combined with an "adjacent" stratum containing hospitals with similar characteristics.
 Discharge weights are created by stratum in proportion to the number of AHA newborns for newborn discharges and in proportion to the total number of (non-newborn) AHA discharges for non-newborn discharges.

-- Data in fixed-width ASCII format on CD-ROM.
+- Data in fixed-width ASCII format on DVD or CD-ROM (prior to 2009).

 - 2 million to 3 million pediatric inpatient records per year.